Sustainability at Greenhost

 Reuse

 We try to buy second-hand as much as we can: our office is pretty much Recycle Central.
+All desks and office chairs are pre-owned.
+Sometimes we buy new, like recently we did invest in a high-efficiency fridge, as we believe for appliances the sustainability trade-off favored buying new.

-Our second hand furniture
+Our second-hand furniture

 Our second-hand furniture.